Book of Emily

 He kissed her forehead and smiled playfully.
 “Its my super power.”

-Emily buried her face in his bare chest.
-She found intense comfort in the rhythm of his heart beat.
+Emily buried her face in his bare chest, finding intense comfort in the rhythm of his heartbeat.

 After what could have been five seconds or five minutes, Emily looked up.
 “Are you really not worried at all about what kind of dad you’ll be?”